hugeandbulk/start/a/leptin/readme.md

 ### Leptin
 Leptin is a hormone derived from adipose tissue and the small intestine, mainly in enterocytes; it helps regulate the energy balance by suppressing hunger, resulting in decreased fat mass in adipocytes.
+Leptin is a cytokine of the long-chain helical cytokine family, containing interleukin-6, granulocyte colony-stimulating factor and growth hormone.
+It is coded for by the obese (OB or LEP) gene which is on chromosome 7q31.
+3, and which comprises three exons and two introns.

 Is leptin a fat burning hormone?